-A Guide to Determining What Amount to Insure Your Home For
+A Guide to Determining How Much Insurance to Buy for Your Home

 On nearly every homeowners quote I present to customers, the #1 question I receive is how I determined the amount of coverage to use for the home, or the “Dwelling Coverage” amount.

 The Dwelling Coverage (often referred to as the ‘Replacement Cost’) is not the market value of the home, the assessed value of the home, nor the mortgage amount used to buy the home, but the amount of money it would cost to rebuild the home if it is ever destroyed by a fire.
 Land is also not a factor in this amount.

 Your independent insurance agent will calculate the dwelling coverage by entering the square footage, year built, style of home, foundation type, garage type, # of bathrooms, type of kitchen, material of the interior & exterior walls, type of flooring, and energy infrastructure (to name a few) into a replacement cost calculator provided by the insurance company.
 The insurance companies keep up to date replacement cost calculators by continually updating the current prices for building materials and labor.
 The insurance companies create these calculators to ensure that their customers are getting the proper protection and so the insurance company is covering homes to their proper replacement value.

 Now, here is the important part.
 Once the agent presents the quote to the customer, the customer decides if they are happy with the dwelling coverage.
 I would urge, if you trust your agent, to use the dwelling coverage amount the agent has come up with.
 After all, this is what an agent is for.
 This will ensure that you have adequate coverage for your home.